Christmas on a budget - my tips on how to take care of your money over the holidays

 Use a budgeting app

-I’ve been using Monzo for over a year now, and it has been absolutely amazing for keeping track of my spending.
-During the lead up to Christmas and New Year, I find that people always want to catch up or meet up more often than usual, and there may be people who you haven’t seen in a while who want to go for drinks before the New Year.
+I’ve been using Monzo for two years now, and it has been absolutely amazing for keeping track of my spending.
+During the lead up to Christmas and New Year, I find that people always want to catch up or meet up more often than usual.
+There may also be people who you haven’t seen in a while who want to go for drinks before the New Year.
 This means that I always have so many more meals and drinks out than usual, and Monzo makes keeping track of this SO much easier.
 I set a budget at the start of each month, and can see exactly what category I’m spending too much money on.
-Its usually eating out, and I can then schedule accordingly.
+It’s usually eating out, and I can then schedule accordingly.

 Plan in advance